Deformations of $\mathrm{G}_2$-instantons on nearly $\mathrm{G}_2$ manifolds: Deformation theory of instantons

 Since $\eta$ is parallel with respect to $\del^{-1}$ we can view $D^{-1,A}$ as an operator on $\Lambda^1\otimes Ad_P$ defined by $D^{-1,A}(\epsilon\cdot\eta) =( D^{-1,A}\epsilon)\cdot\eta$.
 The following theorem is an immediate consequence of the above proposition.

 \begin{thm} The space of infinitesimal deformations of a $\G2$-instanton $A$ on a principal bundle $\P$ over a nearly $\G2$ manifold $M$ is isomorphic to the kernel of the operator

 \end{thm}

 \begin{rem} By Proposition \ref{diracevalue}, the $-\frac{t+5}{2}$ eigenspace of the operator $D^{t,A}$ on $\Lambda^1\cdot \eta \otimes Ad_\P$ is isomorphic to the infinitesimal deformation space of the instanton $A$ for all $t\in\R$ and all these eigensapces are thus isomorphic to each other.
-In particular \end{rem} We can obtain an expression for the square of the Dirac operators constructed above using the Schr\"odinger--Lichnerowicz formula in the case of skew-symmetric torsion obtained by Agricola--Friedrich in \cite{AgrFried}.
+In particular \end{rem} The deformation space found above can be further analysed as an eigenspace of the square of the Dirac operator.
+In \cite{AgrFried} the authors obtained a Schr\"odinger--Lichnerowicz type formula relating the square of the Dirac operator with torsion $T$ to the connection with torsion $3T$.
+Such a rescaling was earlier used in \cite{goette} for $\eta$-invariant homogeneous spaces and in \cite{bismut} for Hermitian manifolds.
 The proof adapted to our setting is presented to keep the discussion self contained. \begin{prop} Let $EM$ be a vector bundle associated to $\P$ and $\mu\in \Gamma(\S\otimes EM)$.
 Let $A$ be any connection on $\P$.
 Then for all $t\in\R$,

 \end{prop} \begin{proof} Let $\{e_1,\ldots,e_7\}$ be an orthonormal frame for the tangent bundle.
 As before we obtain

 Squaring both sides we obtain, The first term of the above expression is given by the Schr\"odinger--Lichnerowicz formula The anti-commutator in the second term is given by but since $M$ is nearly $\G2$, $\g2$ is coclosed, therefore